obbish/command_line_menu/README.md

-- put in your commands and name them the top
+- put in your commands and name them in the first section
-- the script creates a menu to choose from which command to run
+- when run, script gives user a menu to choose which command to run